Research/Areas of Interest:

 Dr. Nicholson is also the Chief Report Editor and Lead Technical Writer of the Report of the Special Commission on Racial Inequities in Maternal Health via her on-going partnership with colleagues at the Massachusetts legislature.

-Prior to her work at Tufts, Dr. Nicholson has worked in fields of government, private industry, research institutes, and universities including the University of Texas, her alma mater.
+Prior to her work at Tufts, Dr. Nicholson has worked in fields of government, private industry, research institutes, and academia including the University of Texas, her alma mater.